anoushka1405/Data-Science-Portfolio/README.md

 ## Project Description
 This repository contains various data science practice files and mini-projects that I work on as I learn new concepts in data science.
 Each file demonstrates different techniques and tools, such as data wrangling, filtering, sorting, and data visualization.
 The repository will continue to grow as I add new work.

-## Files
-- `Video_Games_Filtering_Sorting.ipynb`: Filtering and sorting video game data based on different criteria.
-- `Titanic Data - Operations on Series.ipynb`: Performing basic operations on series, while also plotting some graphs to draw conclusions.

 ## How to Run
 1. Clone the repository:
    ```bash